webroyit/v4e039-WRITaskTracker/README.md

 # WRI Task Tracker
+Using Vue3 CLI.
+Task Tracker.
+The template is from Traversy Media youtube channel.

+## Tools
+- Vue 3
+- css3
+- vue-router
+- json-server

 ## Notes
 - To enable emmet, do `ctrl + shift + p` and click on `setting.json`.
 Add the following code to `setting.json`: